 Print-ready PDFs do not need to be uploaded to GOV.UK for un-numbered Act or un-numbered Command Papers.
 However, if these PDFs are available please consider whether their inclusion would be helpful for end users.

 A few organisations which produce House of Commons and un-numbered Act Papers should not publish documents on GOV.UK.
 This is because in the context of GOV.UK, they are not considered to be government organisations.
-These organisations are: the National Audit Office, Electoral Commission, Local Government Boundary Commission England, Independent Parliamentary Standards Authority, House of Commons, House of Lords and the medical professional bodies overseen by the Privy Council Office.

 Instead, these organisations should ensure that their papers are published on their own corporate websites, ensuring that papers’ copyright statements refer availability on their own website instead of referencing GOV.UK.

 Additional publishing information for un-numbered Act and un-numbered Command Papers

 If an organisation is producing an un-numbered paper without using the PVP contract’s services please ensure that the correct copyright and re-use statement is included within the document.
 Please also ensure that statutory legal deposit obligations are met by submitting printed copies of the document to the legal deposit libraries.